+The trafficking network is so huge, well organized and efficiently planned that it becomes difficult for the law enforcement agencies to take steps towards rescuing the victims of this illegal trade.
+The root of this crime can emerge from any part of the society, and therefore requires people to be argus-eyed in order to nip the problem from its bud.
+Formerly, the shroud of obliviousness made the recognition of this crime formidable.
+However, currently due to the active participation of the media, news linked to trafficking served as a wakeup call to many incognizant souls in deep slumber.
+Nationalizing and internationalizing the problem was the first step towards recognizing and combating this organized immigration crime

+Research Objectives

-However, due to the active role of the media, news related to trafficking served as a wakeup call to many incognizant souls in deep slumber.
-Nationalizing and internationalizing the problem was the first step towards recognizing and combating this organized immigration crime Research Objectives - understand human trafficking as a transnational and organized crime network. - To study as to how conflicts lead to human trafficking and conflict areas serve as places of origin, transit and destination for the victims of this illicit trade. - To analyze the situation prevailing in Assam.
+- To understand human trafficking as a transnational and organized crime network. - To study as to how conflict lead to human trafficking and conflict areas serve as places of origin, transfer and terminus for the sufferers of this illicit trade. - To analyze the situation prevailing in Assam.

+Research Questions

-Research Questions - What is the reaction and opinion of the social audience towards the trafficking victims? - What circumstantial impetus creates the breeding grounds for trafficking? - What are the factors that make conflict affected people vulnerable to trafficking? - What are the steps that can be taken at individual level to combat trafficking?
+- What is the reaction and opinion of the social audience towards the trafficking victims? - What circumstantial impetus creates the breeding grounds for trafficking? - What are the factors that make conflict affected people vulnerable to trafficking?